-Note: Development that is on land immediately adjacent a rail corridor and development that involves penetration of ground to a depth of 2m within 25m of a rail corridor may be integrated development.
+Note: Development that is on land immediately adjacent a rail corridor and development that involves penetration of ground to a depth of 2m within 25m of a rail corridor may be integrated development and cannot be complying development.
 Refer to the State Environmental Planning Policy (Infrastructure) 2007.